 The collation used throughout columns in the Information Store in PostgreSQL.
-This setting is required for correct sorting of text-based columns when using non-deterministic collation.
-If you plan to use deterministic collation (such as case-sensitive collation), set this property to be empty.
+This setting defaults to 'COLLATE public.istore_collation'.
+It is required for correct sorting of text based columns when using a non-deterministic collation.
+If you plan on using a deterministic collation (such as a case-sensitive collation) then set this property to be empty.

-By default, the value is COLLATE public.istore\collation.
+By default, the value is COLLATE public.istore_collation